samathaluca/fallen/README.md

     6. Side navbar was tested on mobile and tablet devices.
     7. Each habit document from the MongoDB categories collection is important for the filter and view story features.
 If the MongoDB categories habit does not match the image names in the static file then the view story cards will not load correctly.
 Each habit category was tested to check the image loaded and habit name was displayed correctly.
 Each of the 21 selectable options loaded.
     8. Huge delay on style.css changes being reflected even after using F5 and incognito mode.
 Some style.css amendments made during testing need to be reversed.
+    9. Errors in the layout of the materialize story cards were noticed in small bands e.g. 1450-1750.
+This was found to be due to long habit names in the cards.
+This will be resolved at the end before submission either by changing the font size or renaming the habits using less letters to fit.
+    The social media, toxic relationship and attention cards each stopped the grid being fully responsive.

 - my_problem.html file (Tell your story page)
     1. HTML validator revealed stray </div> end tag revealing a missing opening <div> tag.
 Other small end tag errors rectified.